 - *The training curriculum for the basic law enforcement training academy you attended(official transcripts).

-- *A list of the in service training courses you attended.A list of the advance training courses you attended.
+- *A list of the in-service training courses you attended.A list of the advanced training courses you attended.

 - *Diploma/certificate from basic recruit training (not required for in-service or advanced training).